linaro-swg/optee_examples/docs/TA_basics.md

   Base directory for build objects filetree.
 If not set, devit defaults to **./out** from the TA source tree base directory.

-A tipical makefile to drive the build of a TA is:
+A typical makefile to drive the build of a TA is:
 ```make
 # Append specific configuration to the C source build (here log=info)
 # The UUID for the Trusted Application